SC Judge SVN Bhatti recuses from hearing plea of former Andhra Pradesh CM N Chandrababu Naidu | Law-Order

 SC Judge SVN Bhatti recuses from hearing plea of former Andhra Pradesh CM N Chandrababu Naidu

-Supreme Court Judge SVN Bhatti on Wednesday recused himself from hearing former Andhra Pradesh chief minister N Chandrababu Naidus petition for quashing the FIR in the alleged scam in the states Skill Development Corporation.As soon as the matter came before a bench of Justices Sanjiv Khanna and SVN Bhatti for hearing, the former said, My brother has little difficulty in hearing this matter.
+Supreme Court Judge SVN Bhatti on Wednesday recused himself from hearing former Andhra Pradesh chief minister N Chandrababu Naidus petition for quashing the FIR against him in the alleged Rs 371 crore scam in the states Skill Development Corporation.As soon as the matter came before a bench of Justices Sanjiv Khanna and SVN Bhatti for hearing, the former said, My brother has little difficulty in hearing this matter.

 - Country: